-We know this may still be a worrying time for everyone and that you may have particular concerns if you are pregnant or have a baby.
-We have put together the following advice on coronavirus (COVID-19) and caring for your baby that is currently available and will keep updating this.
+You may have concerns about COVID if you are pregnant or have a baby.
+We have put together the following advice on Covid (also known as COVID-19 or coronavirus) and caring for your baby that is currently available and will keep updating this.

 If you have a young baby, continue to follow public health advice: